DappWorks/hackathon-voting-dapp/README.md

 ## How It Was Built

 This project is based off of [Truffle React box](https://github.com/truffle-box/react-box) which in turn uses [Create React App](https://github.com/facebook/create-react-app).
+It uses [Ant Design](https://ant.design/) for design.

 To build this yourself, install `npm` and `truffle`.